hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="oidcwriteauthrole"></a>
 # **OIDCWriteAuthRole**
-> void OIDCWriteAuthRole (string name, OIDCWriteAuthRoleRequest oIDCWriteAuthRoleRequest, string oidcMountPath = null)
+> void OIDCWriteAuthRole (OIDCWriteAuthRoleRequest oIDCWriteAuthRoleRequest, string name, string oidcMountPath = "oidc", TimeSpan? wrapTTL = null)

 Register an role with the backend.